-Howl’s Moving Castle plays with the delicate balance between practicality and magic.
+Howl’s Moving Castle installs a delicate balance between practicality and magic.
 The film initially presents these themes in opposition by comparing Sophie’s behaviour with Howl’s.
-Sophie is levelheaded and practical while Howl, although more fun and magical, is a seemingly self-obsessed toddler who throws chaotic tantrums.
-However, the film eventually suggests that practicality and magic match perfectly, as Sophie learns to fight for herself as well as those around her, and Howl discovers that he is not the only person in the universe (shocking).
-The film is never strictly linear with this message, as it often bounces around and fluctuates before settling on one reading.
+Sophie is level-headed and practical while Howl, although more fun and magical, initially seems like a self-obsessed toddler, often throwing chaotic tantrums.
+However, the film eventually suggests that practicality and magic match perfectly, as Sophie learns to fight for herself as well as those around her, whatever the stakes, and Howl discovers that he is not the only person in the universe (shocking).
+The film is never strictly linear with this message, as it bounces around before settling on this reading, essentially balancing these terms before uniting them.
 That is because Sophie ages back and forth rather than aging one time and then becoming young again.
-The film is thus a complex commentary rather than a one directional morality tale.
-There are certainly morals in the film, but they are nuanced and have time to develop, making the characters and Sophie’s transformation more engaging.
+The film is a complex commentary rather than a one directional morality tale, as Sophie and the other characters are developing, sometimes growing as a person, other times succumbing to fear and anxiety.
+There are certainly morals in the film, but they are nuanced and have time to develop, moving back and forth instead of linear, which makes each character’s progress and transformation far more engaging.

 “The Nice thing about being old is you’ve got nothing much to lose”

 The closest comparison, narrative wise, to Howl’s Castle is Beauty and the Beast, although Howl somewhat reverses characters and curses.
-Sophie is cursed with old age, and it is possible to read the film through the true love trope.
-But Howl’s Castle is infinitely more engaging because of Sophie’s unique characterization, not to mention its lack of Stockholm syndrome.
-Sophie is arguably the most levelheaded cartoon protagonist I’ve ever seen.
+Sophie is cursed with old age, much like the Beast’s curse which changes his physicality and causes people to treat him differently, and it is possible to read the film through the true love trope that appears in this fairy tale.
+However, Howl’s Castle is infinitely more engaging because of Sophie’s unique characterization, not to mention its lack of Stockholm syndrome.
+Sophie is arguably the most level-headed cartoon protagonist I’ve ever seen.
 She is dealt with this terrible curse, but still does something with her life and has no patience for people who aren’t willing to work.
 The only time she complains about her curse is when she is trying to be more practical, like climbing a mountain or doing housework.
 She is only upset then because she feels old and tired, it has nothing to do with her physical appearance.
+Compare that to the frequent rages the Beast falls into, suggesting that these characters both suffer because of somewhat similar curses, but handle those curses in radically different fashions.

 Sophie’s practicality makes her the most sensible and empathetic character in the film.
 The film goes on to suggest that being practical is a type of magic and power, and that Sophie is as strong as any other magical figure.
 Both Howl and the Witch of the Waste are utterly self-obsessed because of their magic, Howl is even missing his heart.
 Sophie saves each of them in her own way, largely by calming them down and reminding them that their self-pity puts everyone in danger.
 Her practicality in these situations not only stops a dangerous event, but it also puts her in control of these figures.
 She cures them of their inner demons, literally in Howl’s case, through the powers of empathy and rationality.